-The Academy of Richmond County School Council will hold general elections for new members during April.
+The Richmond Hill K-8 School Council will hold general elections for new members during May.

 On behalf of the Council, the principal will publicize the date(s) for the election and will coordinate the nomination/election process.
-He/she will give at least two weeks notice to the respective electing bodies of parents/guardians and certificated teachers/instructional staff members prior to the election date(s).
+He/she will give at least two weeks notice to the respective electing bodies of parents/guardians and certified teachers/instructional staff members prior to the election date(s).